rbind/blog.jemu.name/content/posts/2014/2014-05-31-i-just-wanted-to-rewatch-stargate/index.md

 So, where do we start.
 I suggest you start by getting your API key, which you can see [here, if you're logged in](https://trakt.tv/api-docs/authentication).
 I suggest you put that in a .gitignore'd text file if you intend to publish anything you did, or at least you should know that I did, for it shall make the next stuff more understandable.
-You can read you key from a, for example, JSON file and store it as an `option`, which seems to be the preferred way to store API keys or passwords, since R options don't linger around in your workspace.
+You can read your key from a, for example, JSON file and store it as an `option`, which seems to be the preferred way to store API keys or passwords, since R options don't linger around in your workspace.
 Or something.
 To be honest, I have no idea.
 I've seen it done this way on other projects and thought it was neat.
 There.
 I said it.
 Can we move on now?
 Okay.

 Soo… Now we can start by getting a show overview
 I started by creating an empty `object`called `trakt`, which will serve as our collective `thing with the trakt API functions and stuff in it and such ` <small>(patent pending)</small> .